gimatdinov/nzx/README.md

 * Java (LittleProxy) based
 * Configuration like nginx
 * E-mail notification about errors
-* Extensible postprocessing for request and response content
+* Extensible postprocessing for request and response
  * Dumping
  * Regex matching with e-mail notification
 * Built-in FTP server (to view dumps)